babelouest/ulfius/API.md

 ## What's new in Ulfius 2.4?

-Improve websockets support, add a websocket client API, and a new tool called `uwsc`: a CLI to connect to websockets services.
+Improve websocket service features with lots of bugfixes and add the possibility to send a fragmented message.

+Add websocket client functionality.
+Allow to create a websocket client connection and exchange messages with the websocket service.
+In `http://`/`ws://` non-secure mode or `https://`/`wss://` secure mode.

+Add a command-line websocket client: `uwsc`.

 ## What's new in Ulfius 2.3?